MCDReforged/MCDReforged/docs/source/plugin_dev/event.md

         server.reply(info, 'You are {}.'.format(info.player))
 ```

 If you want to have a not-simple command system, rather than parsing them manually in User Info event, I will suggest you to register a command tree for you plugin.
-See []()
+See the [command registering](basic.html#command) doc

 - Event id: mcdr.user_info
 - Callback arguments: ServerInterface, Info